 What to Expect

 The tooth extraction procedure does not take long.
 A general anesthetic is used to numb the area where the tooth needs to be removed.
 Anesthesia helps prevent pain.
 If you have an impacted tooth, the gum and bone tissue that covers the tooth will need to be cut.

 Sometimes, forceps will be used to loosen the tooth for extraction.
 A blood clot forms in the socket where the tooth has been pulled and the bleeding socket is padded with gauze.
 Depending on the size of the wound, you may need stitches to the socket to close the gum edges over the extraction site.

-Before undergoing a tooth extraction you should inform Dr. Robinson of your medical history.
+Before undergoing a tooth extraction you should inform Dr. Cook of your medical history.
 Ongoing health issues can lead to further health risks.
 Inform the dentists of all prescribed medications and/or supplements.
 The health issues that may put you further risk include:

 - Heart disease

 You will experience some discomfort after the extraction.
 It may take a few days for you to recover.
 Dr. Cook will provide you with aftercare instructions and prescribe painkillers to minimize your pain.
 Your rate of recovery depends on you following these tips: